LumoSQL/not-forking/doc/not-forking.md

 prefer a tarball download over a VCS access for a repository of type `WHAT`, currently this is implemented only for `fossil` (and is a no-op for `download`).
+- `--prefer-tarball-for=WHAT:URL` same as `--prefer-tarball-for=WHAT`
+but also recording a different URL to be used in the lock files;
+the default is to produce a URL based on the repository URL and which would allow downloading the tarball from there.
+- `--distribution=DIR` specifies a directory in which tarballs generated by `--prefer-tarball-for` will be stored; without this option, these tarballs are generated in memory or a temporary file, and deleted once the checksums have been calculated; with this option, these tarballs are kept, and if they are found already in the directory they are not regenerated.
+It is also possible to serve (a copy of) the directory to distribute the tarballs, or use it as `--local-mirror` in a later run.

 If neither VERSION nor COMMIT\_ID is specified, the default is the latest available version, if it can be determined, or else an error message.